 Meanwhile, DEFRA is also working to ensure the number of qualified vets in the UK does not drop after a no-deal Brexit.

-There’s a lot to think about before you go abroad with a pet.
+There’s a lot to think about before you decide to go abroad with a pet.
 While the political uncertainty rolls on, you might decide to keep things simple and book a dog-friendly holiday in the UK.
 A staycation gives you the best of both worlds – a relaxing getaway and the chance to hang out with your dog.

 Dog owners love to spend quality time with their faithful friends, but there are times when you have to go away and leave your dog behind.
 Rather than leaving them in expensive and unfamiliar kennels, why not have a dog sitter take care of them in your own home?
 Find a dog sitter near you today.